 Recovering lost data is only part of the equation.
 Extended downtime can quickly compound costs on an hour-by-hour basis.
 And more difficult to quantify is regaining lost consumer confidence and damage to an organization's brand, which can take months or years to repair.

 Part of the challenge is that modern cyberattack strategies involve new techniques and technologies designed to evade detection.
-As a result, not only do initial data breaches sometimes go undetected but the average dwell time of a breach – the time a compromise goes undetected while attackers scan your network and exfiltrate data – is now 209 days.
+As a result, not only do initial data breaches sometimes go undetected but the average dwell time of a breach – the time a compromise goes undetected while attackers scan your network and exfiltrate data – is sometimes 209 days.
 And even then, it can take more than a month to conduct a thorough investigation and completely recover affected systems.

 Technology has identified several critical steps for managing a cybersecurity event as part of the NIST Cybersecurity Incident Response Process, and this should be part of every organization’s cybersecurity strategy.

 A chain of command across all team members will also need to be established so that incident responses can be carefully coordinated.
 Each member of the team should not only know their roles and responsibilities but also the authority they have to make decisions.

 In addition to having the right technology in place to of course detect a breach, such as Fortinet’s Intrusion Detection System (IDS), other equipment is needed to respond to an incident, and that needs to be identified beforehand.
 Much of that equipment will need to reside off-network so that it isn't compromised in the case of a ransomware or similar attack.
 Likewise, regular backups of data and systems need to be available and stored off-network, and routine system and data recovery drills need to occur so bringing systems back online can be a smooth and seamless process.